javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - **TODO 12**💻📝:

-    - At **lines 138 and 151**, replace torch.save method with the utility function save0 to allow only the process with rank 0 to save the model.
+    - At **lines 133 and 146**, replace torch.save method with the utility function save0 to allow only the process with rank 0 to save the model.

         ```python
         # We allow only rank=0 to save the model
-        save0(model, 'model-best')
+        save0(model, 'model-best.pt')
         ```
         ```python
         # We allow only rank=0 to save the model
-        save0(model, 'model-final')
+        save0(model, 'model-final.pt')
         ```

 ---